talash-baraki/talash-baraki/README.md

  - I am learning IT now in this plateforme
  - I study in general (Web devoplement, systeme, cyber security, tools and soft skills)
  - I am searching for for internship or alternance in one of the international or national organisation in any city of france.
+ - Always learning web development
+ - Hobbies include, running and fitting

 ## 📚 Technical skills
-- Languages**: HTML5 and CSS, Flex, Media Queries
+- Languages: HTML5 and CSS, Flex, Media Queries
-- Programmes**: MS Office, Visual Studio
+- Programmes: MS Office, Visual Studio
-- Cloud-based**: Github
+- Cloud-based: Github
-- System**: VMware Workstation Pro, Windows11, Debain
+- System: VMware Workstation Pro, Windows11, Debain
 -
 ### 🏆 Certifications et Badges
 ![Badge](https://img.shields.io/badge/Certification-Awesome_Certificate-blue)